 While it may be necessary to collect a special assessment now and then, an HOA constantly having special assessments shows poorly managed finances.

-If you find there have been several special assessment in a short period of time, definitely dig deeper and find out why.
+If you find there have been several special assessments in a short period of time, definitely dig deeper and find out why.
 A past history can indicate what may happen in the future.
 Have your agent help you determine if it is from poor management or if it was a series of unforeseen issues.

 7- What Are The Rules?

 Some of the condo rules and regulations could actually be a deal killer for you.
-Probably the biggest issue for many people are a condominiums pet policy.
+Probably the biggest issue for many people are a condominium’s pet policy.
 Many restrict the size, the amount and the kind of pets you can have.
-Fines are levied daily for every day you are non compliant with a rule.
+Fines are levied daily for every day you are non-compliant with a rule.
 And, pet restrictions are getting more stringent on a regular basis.

 8- Where Are The Parking Spots For The Unit?

 Don’t ever assume where the parking is for the unit you are about to purchase.
 Ask where the parking spots are and if they are deeded or assigned.
 Deeded means they are yours and will never change.
 Assigned means your parking can change as management sees fit.